 My reason for saying this is that the red wires carry up to 50

-the circuit.
+fire starting there.
 The thin wires can be any screw or clip connector,

 since that carries only a small current.

 What you end up with under the back seat is a three way splice of